Rules for Passing the Different Sections

 During the whole Race all team members must carry the following mandatory personal equipment:

 5. Headlight with a double stock of batteries

 Mandatory personal equipment for the mountain bike stage:

 3. Bike gloves

-5. Team’s number (given by organizers at Team registration) must be fixed at the front of the bike
+5. Team’s number (given by organizers at team registration), which must be fixed on the front of the bike.

 3. Bicycle repair kit

 4. Food supplies for the whole stage

 5. Bike map-board on handlebar